xkema/xkema.github.io/_posts/2020-11-04-memory-usage-of-extra-dom-nodes.md

 ## Wrap Up

-Wrap up for the series is ar the prelude post.
+Wrap up for the series is at the prelude post.
 Head back to the starter post to see takeaways from series.

 **Prelude Post**: [A Wrap Up for the Series](/2020/dom-nodes-are-expensive#a-wrap-up-for-the-series "A Wrap Up for the Series")